lstejskal/icanhazblog/README.markdown

 *This software is now considered obsolete and no longer actively maintained.*

-I decided to move from MongoDB to Mysql and it is such an essential switch that instead of creating feature branch, I have create whole new repository:
+I decided to move from MongoDB to Mysql and it is such an essential switch that instead of creating feature branch, I have created a whole new repository:
  [lstejskal/icanhazblog2](https://github.com/lstejskal/icanhazblog2).

 ## Description